Phone Number

 Post-operative care is crucial for a smooth recovery timeline.
 Initially, you may experience some pain and swelling, which can be managed with prescribed pain medication and by keeping your hand elevated.
 Here’s what the recovery journey entails:

-• Pain Management: Your doctor will prescribe pain medication to help manage discomfort post-surgery.
+• Pain Management: Your doctor will prescribe pain medication to help manage discomfort post-Procedure.

 • Physical Therapy: Engaging in physical therapy will help to strengthen your hand and wrist muscles, improving your range of motion.

-• Regular Follow-up: Regular follow-up appointments with your surgeon will ensure that your recovery is on track.
+• Regular Follow-up: Regular follow-up appointments with your Doctor will ensure that your recovery is on track.

 The recovery timeline varies from person to person.
-However, with diligent post-operative care and adherence to your surgeon’s instructions, you can expect a steady recovery and eventual return to your normal work routine.
+However, with diligent post-operative care and adherence to your Doctor’s instructions, you can expect a steady recovery and eventual return to your normal work routine.

 Potential Risks and Complications

-Like any surgical procedure, carpal tunnel surgery comes with its set of potential risks and complications.
-These may include infection, bleeding, damage to the median nerve or surrounding nerves and tissues, and the potential for no improvement or worsening symptoms.
-It’s essential to discuss these risks with your surgeon at Canova Medical and understand the measures in place to mitigate them.
+Like any Treatments procedure, carpal tunnel Procedure comes with its set of potential risks and complications.
+These may include Disease, bleeding, damage to the median nerve or surrounding nerves and tissues, and the potential for no improvement or worsening symptoms.
+It’s essential to discuss these risks with your Doctor at Canova Medical and understand the measures in place to mitigate them.

 Resources for More Information